Moving into a new home or apartment is exciting, but moving day can also be stressful.

 So if you’re moving across town and you have a lot of items, you’ll need a lot of boxes.
 On the other hand, if you’re moving to a new apartment and you have very little stuff, you’ll probably only need 2 boxes.

-In conclusion, there are several ways to save money on moving boxes.
+In conclusion, the cost for moving boxes adds up quickly and fortunately there are several ways to save money on getting moving boxes.
 If you want to save the most money, you’ll want to consider finding free boxes first and then purchase the rest.

 However if you’re looking to save time, you’ll just want to purchase boxes.